 Ms Mai said she "certainly" did not make comments indicating the complaint would not be taken seriously.

-Mr Forlong - who joined WDC in 2015 - replied to Mr Deeming's re-lodged complaint detailing how he had looked into the matter, summarising it "does not require any further investigation".
+re-lodged complaint detailing how he had looked into the matter, summarising it "does not require any further investigation".

 Mr Deeming called this a "whitewash" and questioned how Mr Forlong could adequately investigate a code of conduct complaint against his employer (the councillors).